-A delicious intersection of paella Valenciana and spaghetti carbonara, two of my favorite comfort foods.
+A delicious intersection of spaghetti carbonara and bright catalonian flavors.
 Fun to make and packed with healthy veggies, without compromising on rich texture and flavors, it’s a great graduation from mac and cheese.
 Combining Salvador N19 and Dali N20 greatly reduces both prep time and the ingredient list, letting you make this meal in minutes.

 4 ounces hard Spanish chorizo, 1/4 inch dice (hot or mild as you prefer)